 It’s not that straightforward switching to a new lender or even a new equity release mortgage.

 For the switch-over to be viable, it’s crucial to consider several factors, including the early repayment charge clause.

 An early repayment charge is a penalty that applies to specific equity release plans.

 Some equity release schemes charge a fixed percentage based on the total amount borrowed, but the percentage can also be on a scale.

 For example, you might pay 5% for the first 3 years, 3% for the next 5, and nothing after that time.

 As if that’s not enough.

 Such a high penalty can make the switch-over entirely unviable, even if the interest rates are significantly lower.

 Who Can You Turn To?

-So, What Are The 7 Steps in 2021?
+So, What Are The 7 Steps in May 2022?